duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_js_api.md

 ## add(ops)

-Add a Spice instant answer to the AnswerBar and display it
+Add a Spice Instant Answer to the AnswerBar and display it

 Note: A detailed explanation of `Spice.add()` can be found in [Displaying your Spice](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/spice/spice_displaying.md)

 **Parameters**

-**ops**:  *object*,  The object containing all necessary information for creating a Spice instant answer
+**ops**:  *object*,  The object containing all necessary information for creating a Spice Instant Answer

 ## getDOM(id)